Submissions

 Abstract of 200 words.
 This should succinctly describe the paper’s topic, its methodology and findings, and their importance or consequence.

 Disclosure statement.
-You must here acknowledge any financial or professional benefits or interests that have arisen from your research, or its funding, and confirm that the submission has not been previously published, and nor is it at another journal for consideration.
+You must here acknowledge any financial or professional benefits or interests that have arisen from your research or its funding, and confirm that the submission has not been previously published, nor is it at another journal for consideration.

 Biographical Note.
 100 words per author.

 Figures.
-These should be high quality (1200 dpi for line art, 600 dpi for grayscale and 300 dpi for colour).
+These should be high quality (1200 dpi for line art, 600 dpi for grayscale, and 300 dpi for colour).
 Where possible, please include figures embedded within the article text document in the initial submission.
-Should your article be published, we may ask you to supply a higher resolution separate document such as a PNG, JPEG, or GIF as part of the production process.
+Should your article be published, we might ask you to supply a separate higher resolution document such as a PNG, JPEG, or GIF as part of the production process.
 Any figures used should be either free to use, or you must demonstrate appropriate permissions.

 Tables.
 These must present new information rather than duplicating information already in the text.
 Please include tables in the article text document as part of your submission.